6638maggie-gitau/6638maggie-gitau/README.md

 ### 🎬 Movie App

-A movie discovery application built with React and API integration, allowing users to browse, search,explore detailed movie information.
+A movie discovery application built with React and API integration, allowing users to browse, search, and explore detailed movie information.

 ### 🏥 Hospital Booking System